Anomalous symmetry protected topological states in interacting fermion systems

-If we simply treat the bulk fSPT classification as one additive group, the bulk should be regarded as a trivial state, because its boundary can be realized as a symmetric gapped state(without topological order).
+The existence of ASPT is a direct consequence of the layered structure of fSPT.
+In fact, if we simply treat the bulk fSPT classification as one additive group, the bulk should be regarded as a trivial state, because its boundary can be realized as a symmetric gapped state (without topological order).
 Correspondingly, naively it seems that the boundary state is not anomalous as well.
 Nevertheless, the combination becomes nontrivial once we take into account the layered structure in fSPT classification.
 The anomalous boundary fSPT states are always built on a lower layer than its bulk.
-For example, the ASPT states studied below are built by decorating 1D Majorana chains\cite{Kitaev2001} to symmetry domain walls, where its 3D bulk does not contain any Majorana chain decoration.
-In this setup, the Majorana chain decoration on the surface is anomalous.
-In this paper, we mainly consider such kinds of ASPT states which are related to fermion parity symmetry violation of FSLU transformation on the boundary.
-In the following, we will show how to construct this class of ASPT states systematically in 2D interacting fermion systems with a total symmetry $G_f=G_b\times \Zf$.
+For example, the ASPT states studied below are built by decorating 1D Majorana chains~\cite{Kitaev2001} to symmetry domain walls, where its 3D bulk does not contain any Majorana chain decoration.

-\textit{A simple example of 2D $T^2=1$ ASPT state} -- It is well known that the 2D FSPT state with $T^2=-1$ ($G_f=\Z_4^{Tf}=\Zf\rtimes\Z_2^T$) can be constructed in the Majoarana chain decoration picture \cite{WangNingChen2017}.
-However, if one wants to construct a similar state for $T^2=1$ ($G_f=\Z_2^T\times\Zf$), there are some inconsistencies between the Kasteleyn orientation (fermion parity) and the symmetry action \cite{WangNingChen2017}.
+In this paper, we mainly consider ASPT which is related to fermion parity symmetry violation of FSLU transformation on the boundary.
+In the following, we will show how to construct this class of ASPT states systematically in 2D interacting fermion systems with a total symmetry $G_f=Z_2^T\times \Zf$.

-Nevertheless, we will show that the $T^2=1$ case with the Majoarana chain decoration, although not well-defined in pure 2D, can exist on the boundary of a trivial 3D bulk as an ASPT state.
+\textit{A simple example of 2D $T^2=1$ ASPT state} -- It is well known that there is a nontrivial 2D topological superconductor of class DIII with symmetry $T^2=-1$ ($G_f=\Z_4^{Tf}$).
+In strongly interacting systems, this state can also be constructed in the Majorana chain decoration picture as the ground state of a commuting projector Hamiltonian~\cite{WangNingChen2017}.
+However, if one wants to construct a similar state for $T^2=1$ ($G_f=\Z_2^T\times\Zf$), there are some inconsistencies between the Kasteleyn orientation \cite{Kasteleyn1963} (fermion parity) and the symmetry action~\cite{WangNingChen2017}.
+Nevertheless, we will show that the $T^2=1$ case with the Majorana chain decoration, although not well-defined in pure 2D, can actually be constructed on the boundary of a 3D bulk as an ASPT state.
 The essential difference is that, although the fermion parity of the 2D symmetric state is not conserved under FSLU transformation, the total fermion parity is conserved if we introduce additional degrees of freedom in the 3D bulk.
+As there is a gapped, symmetric boundary state \emph{without} topological order, we conclude that the bulk 3D $T^2=1$ ``fSPT'' state constructed using the special group supercohomology~\cite{Gu2014} will be trivialized.
+Thus there is no non-trivial FSPT for this symmetry class.